hp4k1h5/agora/README.md

 }
 ```

+Also see [alpaca config](docs/example-configs/alpaca.json) for a sample
+trading work station.

 Though it is not recommended, you can set `config.json` value
 `"alpacaAccountType"` to "live" if you wish to trade real-money with iexcli.
 The default value is "paper".
 If you have entered "live" account keys, you